simonmichael/hledger/hledger/hledger.m4.md

 ### SQL output

-- Not yet much used; real-world feedback is welcome.
+- This is not yet much used; real-world feedback is welcome.

 - SQL output is expected to work with sqlite, MySQL and PostgreSQL